LastTherapy/python_with_c/README.md

 2
 ```

-Also, your code should handle zero division errors properly, raising a built-in Python exception
-from the C code:
+Also, your code should handle zero-division errors properly by throwing a built-in Python exception from the C code:

 ```python
 >>> import calculator